Will Trump Close the Deal to End Afghanistan's Long War?

 This mess now falls to U.S. peace envoy Ambassador Zalmay Khalilzad to clean up.
 Khalilzad, who was in Kabul on Dec.
 4, must try to talk the Taliban into reducing attacks on U.S. and Afghan forces without calling it a cease-fire, while convincing Trump and the Afghan government that he’s achieved a cease-fire in all but name.

 His job will be complicated by Trump’s alleged assurances to Afghan President Ashraf Ghani.
 Current and former Afghan officials briefed on the leaders’ conversations during Trump’s visit said Trump promised the Afghan government a greater say in future discussions, an idea the Taliban have long rejected.
 They also said Trump told the Afghan government he’d maintain some U.S. troop presence in the country, echoing comments he made earlier this year.
 “We’re going to keep a presence there.
 We’re reducing that presence very substantially, and we’re going to always have a presence,” Trump told Fox News Radio in August.
-Administration officials did not immediately respond to requests for comment.

 Both points constitute a major reversal of the earlier draft deal between the U.S. and the Taliban, which took nearly a year to negotiate.
 It included a complete withdrawal of U.S. troops as well as special operations and intelligence operatives, Taliban spokesman Shaheen told TIME in October.
 On that condition, the Taliban would agree to stop targeting U.S. forces as they withdrew, though it would continue to fight Afghan forces while the militants and a delegation of Afghan leaders separately hammered out a way forward in later talks to be held in Oslo.